canjs/canjs/recipes.md

 The following recipes show how to use `can.Model` (and often the `can.fixture` plugin).

-### Showing the same data twice
+### Showing the same data in 2 places

-THe following recipe shows how `can.Model`'s internal store and `can.view`'s live-binding can easily solve the editing-data-that-is-represented-two-places problem.
+The following recipe shows how `can.Model`'s internal store and `can.view`'s live-binding can easily solve the editing-data-that-is-represented-two-places problem.
 It shows two task lists of overlaping data.
 Notice how the __"do dishes"__ is listed twice.
 But if you click one "do dishes" checkbox, it updates the other.